petergardfjall/dotfiles/cheat/sheets/java.cheat.md

 # Troubleshooting

+## Print JVM flags
+The JVM flags in use can be printed via:

+     java -XX:+PrintFlagsFinal -version

 ## Memory issues
 When it comes to memory leaks, which eventually manifest themselves as an `OutOfMemoryError` (OoM) being thrown, one can get the JVM to dump its heap (via